gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ## CAN-FD

 CAN-FD stands for _CAN with flexible data-rate_.
 CAN-FD is an extension of the classic CAN2.0 protocol, started in 2011 by Bosch.
+The physical layer is kept the same (voltage levels and signalling), but the packet structure is changed.
 Some of the big improvements over CAN2.0 is the increase in the maximum data size per packet from 8 bytes to 64 bytes[^bib-cia-can-fd-basic-idea], and the ability to increase the bitrate 8-fold during the data transfer (which means a data transfer rate of up to 8Mbit/s!).
 The bit rate returns to normal during the second arbitration phase.[^bib-st-micro-an5348-fdcan-peripheral].
 Both of these serve to increase the bandwidth of the CAN bus.

 ## Further Reading